MapManagement/un-chat/learning/bidirectional-streaming.md

 respond with a sequence of messages.
 How the communication works at the end, depends on the application.

-## Why bidirectional?
+## Why not bidirectional?
-I am using the bidirectional stream because I constantly need to send messages to the server and back.
+~~I am using the bidirectional stream because I constantly need to send messages to the server and back.
 I also need the server to start a request whenever a person wants to send a message to another one.
-It makes it easier when both sides are able to send a sequence of messages since any could always just send a new message which has to be handled then.
+It makes it easier when both sides are able to send a sequence of messages since any could always just send a new message which has to be handled then.~~
+I switched back to a only server stream but this does not mean that I will go back to a bidirectional stream in the near future.
+Anyway, I made the decision to use the server stream again because I got to know that bidirectional never meant that I can start a request on my server and on my client, no. In this case, bidirectional only meant, that I can **stream in both directions**.
+For sure, there are use cases where you definitely need a bidirectional stream but I do not.
+I needed the opportunity that the server **and** the client can start a request but it seems like that gRPC only allows the client to initiate requests unless you build some real complex program.
+Thus, I switched back to the server streaming since I do not need a bidirectional stream at this point.
+What I have looked for was a way of sending a request, getting a response and then sending a new request from the server to another client.
+Fortunately, I found another method of doing so and who knows, perhaps I will use a bidirectional stream as soon as I have some new ideas.